 Many components associated with a heat pump system can malfunction, leading to inadequate system performance or a total shutdown.
 Since most heat pump failures require the services of a professional heating and cooling technician, it is not recommended that you try these repairs yourself.
 The following list includes common problems and repairs associated with a heat pump system.

 If your heat pump’s defrost timer fails, your unit will begin to develop ice on the outside coils surrounding the compressor.
 Because the refrigerant circulating the outside coils is cooler than the surrounding air, condensation can develop on the coils and freeze during the winter months.
 When this occurs, the required air circulation is cut off, leading to heat pump failure.
 The defrost timer must be changed or adjusted to correct the problem.

 A faulty thermostat, one that is wired incorrectly or is the wrong type will prevent the heat pump system from working properly.
 To avoid short-circuiting system components and causing more damage, it is imperative that only experienced and knowledgeable technicians install or replace a heat pump thermostat.

 The system comes on but does not circulate air through the registers and vents.
 This could be as simple as a dirty filter or a sign of a more serious problem.
 Inadequate maintenance by failure to change the filters can cause the evaporator coils to ice up and block airflow.
 Dirt and other debris can attach to the evaporator coils restricting airflow and inviting ice buildup.
 Replacing the filter and cleaning the evaporator coil may correct this problem.
-Another cause could be a restriction in the ductwork or a faulty blower or fan motor in the air handler.
+Another cause could be a restriction in the ductwork or a faulty blower or fan motor in the air handler needing heat pump repair.